wanelo-chef/openswan/README.md

 This recipe installs site-to-site VPN that's been verified to work with Cisco ASA 5000 series appliances.

+*Warning*: the two recipes are currently incompatible (as they override /etc/ipsec.conf file).
+Meaning that you can either setup a tunnelling site-to-site VPN gateway, or user-based peer-to-peer L2TP VPN gateway, but not both on the same machine.
+This is likely to be fixed in future versions.

 ## Requirements

 Currently tested only on Ubuntu 12.